darclander/50dollars/README.md

 **Possible updates:**
 - <s>Make a graphical interface to display the stack of dollars people have</s>.

-     A graphical interface has now been implemented.
+     A graphical interface has now been implemented using SDL2.

 - Create a better randomizer function.
 - Create a better sorting algorithm. _(Currently using standard library)_.